 You could argue that psychopaths and sociopaths must also have sadistic tendencies because they cause so much suffering.
 But it is not as simple as that.
 Of course, there are some that will enjoy inflicting pain and suffering on their victims.
 But, it all depends on their end goal.

-Remember, not every psychopath or sociopath is a serial killer.
-Some are SEOs in large corporations.
-Others are world leaders or leaders in their field of industry.
 It is true to say that they might not care about the feelings of people around them.
 However, they would not deliberately act to cause them harm.

 Studies of Tendencies of Sadism in Everyday Behaviour